 - Do they know what they are doing?

 - Do you usually feel better and more hopeful after each session?

 - Do they let you express your deepest desires and fears without questioning you?

-Remember you do not owe your physician or therapist anything.
-They need to help you grow and become healthy or you need to find someone who can.
+Remember, you do not owe your physician or therapist anything.
+They need to help you grow and become healthy or you need to find someone else who can.

 If you really want to change and grow, pick a psychologist, healer, or massage therapist who teaches you how to let go of judgmental energy so that you can grow up and achieve self esteem.